The A.B.C. Murders: Anime

 A four-part episode of the anime Agatha Christie's Great Detectives: Poirot and Marple is based on the book.The A.B.C.
-Murders are also an arc of the anime "Hyouka", or episode 15 "The Jūmonji Case" of Hyōka video series.
+Murders are also an arc of the anime "Hyouka", or episode 15 "The Jūmonji Case" of the Hyouka video series.

 Manga

-'ABC Satsujin Jiken' (ABC殺人事件, The ABC Murders) is a two volume manga by Yasushi Hoshino loosely based on a mixture of the original novel and Murder in the Mews.
-Set in Japan, Poirot retains his iconic appearance though is renamed Eikubo while Hastings is renamed Asakura.
+'ABC Satsujin Jiken' (ABC殺人事件, The ABC Murders) is a two-volume manga by Yasushi Hoshino, set in Japan, loosely based on a mixture of the original novel and Murder in the Mews.
+Poirot retains his iconic appearance, though is renamed Eikubo, while Hastings is renamed Asakura.

 Video games

-In 2009, DreamCatcher Interactive released a video game version of the novel for the Nintendo DS entitled Agatha Christie: The ABC Murders.
+In 2009, DreamCatcher Interactive released a video game version of the novel for the Nintendo DS titled Agatha Christie: The ABC Murders.
 The game has players control Captain Hastings and must solve the mystery by inspecting crime scenes and questioning suspects.
 To appeal to players familiar with the original story, the game also offers the option to play with a different murderer, which results in different clues and testimony throughout the entire game.
 The game received mediocre reviews, but was commended for its faithful recreation of the source material.

-In 2016, a game called Agatha Christie: The ABC Murders was released by Microids for PC, PS4 and Xbox One.
+In 2016, a game titled Agatha Christie: The ABC Murders was released by Microids for PC, PS4 and Xbox One.